Caduceus: Medical Practice 363 Sale and Liquidating Trust Plan

 Caduceus Physicians Medical Group pursued a chapter 11 restructuring that included a court-supervised section 363 sale of medical practice assets and a chapter 11 plan of liquidation establishing a liquidating trust to administer remaining assets and claims.

 The restructuring ultimately centered on budget-governed use of cash collateral, a court-supervised clinic asset sale that closed through a back-up bidder after the stalking horse bidder terminated over a lease issue, and a proposed plan of liquidation that would move remaining estate value into a liquidating trust with a projected low recovery for general unsecured creditors.
-Limited public reporting exists for a smaller physician-practice filing, but the bankruptcy record provides unusually granular operational detail (clinic footprint, receivables-focused collateral, and patient-record transfer mechanics) that is directly relevant to healthcare restructurings.
+Limited public reporting exists for this smaller physician-practice filing, but the bankruptcy record provides granular operational detail on clinic footprint, receivables-focused collateral, and patient-record transfer mechanics.

 Business Profile and Distress Drivers